hpcloud/stackato-cli/cli-tests/README.txt

 Configuration
 -------------

-The code of the testsuite has a number of configurable settings in the file
+The code of the testsuite has a number of configurable settings, all found in the file

 	tests/support/common.tcl